 For my part, I am indeed a Jesus-follower (at least in my better moments).
 I want to honor him above all other ideas, agendas, politics, lifestyles and beliefs.
 I don’t have all the answers, and I myself am in an evolutionary process regarding this issue.
 To be honest, I think I am being pulled in a new direction, but so far it is nebulous and ineffable.
 Stay tuned, I suppose.

-But at any rate, as per my present understanding of the Bible, it indicates something significant about those who choose active homosexual lifestyles: it’s not what God wants for them.
+But at any rate, as per my present understanding of the Bible, it indicates something significant about those who choose active homosexual lifestyles.
+I am just not sure that it’s what God wants for them.
 Unquestionably, in both the Old Testament and the New, the Bible indicates that urges to choose this lifestyle should be denied by those who place themselves under Christ’s authority.
 After all, the entire paradigm of being a Jesus-follower is for one to deny herself or himself, take up their cross, and live in a way that Jesus lived.
 For those who like Scripture references, this can be found in Matthew 16.24 (as well as a few other places).
 I don’t really like taking verses out of context, so I strongly encourage the reading of the surrounding verses as well.
 But for Jesus, the issue isn’t about either homosexuality or heterosexuality, but rather about following him.
 I also think it is important to note that Jesus is a man who opted for celibacy and did so regardless of his own sexual orientation (whatever it may have been).

 Does this mean that all Christians must choose celibacy?
 No, of course not, especially if we consider all of Christian Scripture together (although it does forbid sex outside of marriage).
 Neither does it mean that Jesus-followers should not get married (although the New Testament indicates that monogamous marriage is the only way to pursue it if marriage is entered into).
 However, given the full measure of the biblical text, it does seem that gay marriage is not a viable option for Christians.
 This isn’t the result of some church board meeting or council, this is Christians trying to honor the preeminent source of written authority in their lives.
 But please read me carefully on this: Nowhere does the Bible (or Jesus) indicate that having homosexual feelings or orientations means that people who are that way are evil, irredeemable hell-fodder etc. Being gay (or not) isn’t what gets us in or keeps us out of Heaven.
 Period.
 People are not able to change their nature (or natural dispositions), but they can decide what they nurture or cultivate.
 We are not slaves to our desires.